GSA/fedramp-gov/_posts/2019-03-28-Another-Successful-Agency-ISSO-Training-Day.md

 author: FedRAMP
 layout: blog-page
 ---
-On March 25th, FedRAMP hosted it’s fourth ISSO training.
+On March 25th, FedRAMP hosted its fourth ISSO training.
 This training was a huge success, drawing over 90 Information Security Professionals from over 30 Federal Agencies.
 Thank you to everyone who took time out of their day to join us.

 The training provided a collaborative space for ISSOs to review, understand, and discuss best practices and approaches to FedRAMP Agency Authorizations.